hw2671/hw2671_git_hw/README.md

 4. The number of data equals to the up-to-data searching result in the well website, which is decided by the exact time and date

+for bonus:

+1. all the data we need can be extracted as a dataframe and thus we don't need to save lots of production data.

 ### challenges
 -----------
+for task one and task two:

 1. When I clicked search in the well website, the URL didn't change, which was different from the traditional way of scrambling.

 2. When I tried to scrambling URLS for dynamic data, I looked at the network in inspect of the website, the Request URL couldn't open.

+for bonus:

-3. When I downloaded the production data for all wells, I had to do it seperately and thus I had nearly 200k files.
+1. When I downloaded the production data for all wells, I had to do it seperately and thus I had nearly 200k files.
 It was hard to do the following analysis in this amount of files.

 ### overcome
 -----------
+for task one and task two:

 1. For challenge 1, I used the method of srambling website for dynamic data. (although it failed)

 2. For challenge 2, I found there was a link for download excel containing all the data.
 I used Request to download it and converted the excel into `JSON` format data.

+for bonus:

-3. I used `pandas` and organized these files in `Dataframe`. `Dataframe` is efficient when dealing with data and it looks well-organized in format.
+1. I used `pandas` and organized these files in `Dataframe`. `Dataframe` is efficient when dealing with data and it looks well-organized in format.